rezahusain/rubric/sdf/final-project/technical.md

 ### Notes:

 ## Deployment
 - [ ] **Successful Deployment**: Is the application successfully deployed to a web server and accessible to the public?
-This includes being operational with all its core functionalities working as intended.

 ### Bonus
 - [ ] **Custom Domain**: Has a custom domain name been configured for the application, enhancing its professionalism and brand identity?